marespadafor/mdmespadafor.github.io/_pages/research.md

 <br>

 # <span style="color:#52adc8"> In preparation </span>
-## Does family socioeconomic status compensate for an early entry into school life?
+## Espadafor & Passaretta.
+Does family socioeconomic status compensate for an early entry into school life?
 Evidence from Germany, with Giampiero Passaretta.
 <details>
 <summary>Read more</summary>
 Previous literature shows that children who enter school at a younger age under perform compared to older classmates throughout school and adulthood.In this article, we analyse whether families differently react towards younger-for-grade children and when differences across family socioeconomic status (SES) in school entry age emerge.
 We contribute to the literature by providing an analytical example of one channel that could contribute to inequality in learning and achievement.